How to start your own Psychedelic Integration Group

 Step 3: Establish a Framework

-1. Set Ground Rules: Create guidelines for respectful and confidential communication.
+1. Set Ground Rules: Create guidelines to aid authentic and confidential communication.
 Establish a code of conduct to ensure a safe and supportive environment.
 We recommend:

 • Opt-out Anonymity: We respect that there are people in the room who wish to remain anonymous, participation of attendees is non-compulsory.